Sustainable Development Risk Management

 Risk - Occupational health and safety risks

-Poor work environment in production facilities can cause ill health and accidents at work, with significant consequences for individual employees.
+A poor work environment in production facilities can cause ill health and accidents at work, with significant consequences for individual employees.
+The working environment is also important for the well-being and retention of employees.

 Risk management